 One of the most promising benefits of red raspberries is that they are significant source of ellagic acid.
 This substance belongs to the family of phytonutrients called tannins, and is viewed as being responsible for a good portion of the antioxidant activity of this (and other) berries.
-Ellagic acid has become a known as a potent anti-carcinogenic/anti-mutagenic compound.
-Clinical tests conducted at the Hollings Cancer Institute at the Medical University of South Carolina (MUSC) show that ellagic acid, a naturally occurring plant phenol may be the most potent way to combat cancer, inhibit the growth of cancer cells, and arrest the growth of cancer in subjects with a genetic predisposition for the disease.
-Ellagic acid acts as a scavenger to "bind" cancer-causing chemicals, making them inactive.
-It inhibits the ability of other chemicals to cause mutations in bacteria.
-In addition, ellagic acid from red raspberries prevents binding of carcinogens to DNA, and reduces the incidence of cancer in cultured human cells exposed to carcinogens.
+Ellagic acid has become a known as a possible potent anti-carcinogenic/anti-mutagenic compound.
+Clinical tests conducted at the Hollings Cancer Institute at the Medical University of South Carolina (MUSC) show that ellagic acid, a naturally occurring plant phenol may be the most potent way to possibly combat cancer, inhibit the growth of cancer cells, and arrest the growth of cancer in subjects with a genetic predisposition for the disease.
+Ellagic acid may possibly act as a scavenger to "bind" cancer-causing chemicals, making them inactive.
+It also may inhibit the ability of other chemicals to cause mutations in bacteria.
+In addition, ellagic acid from red raspberries may prevent binding of carcinogens to DNA, and may reduce the incidence of cancer in cultured human cells exposed to carcinogens.

 Raspberries are an excellent source of fiber, manganese and vitamin C. They are a very good source of vitamin K and a good source of magnesium, folate, omega-3 fatty acids, copper, vitamin E and potassium.
-In addition, they contain significant amounts of the anti-cancer phytochemical ellagic acid.
 But eating whole berries or berry powder has been shown in scientific studies to be more beneficial than taking the individual phytochemicals in the form of dietary supplements

-Some possible benefits of our freeze-dried Red Raspberry powder may include:
+Some possible traditional uses of Raw Freeze Dried Red Raspberry Powder may include:

 ● Highest food source of ellagic acid